 If you have a cat, hopefully things will be simpler — get them accustomed to using their litter box.

-No one is saying you should ignore destructive behaviors and keep a troubled pet just to be a good samaritan.
-On the contrary: You should be hyper-attuned to any persistent destructive behaviors so you can deal with them before they become unchangeable.
+No one is saying you should ignore destructive behaviours and keep a troubled pet just to be a Good Samaritan.
+On the contrary, you should be hyper-attuned to any persistent destructive behaviours so you can deal with them before they become unchangeable.

 It’s one thing if your pet is demonstrating problems like aggression, anxiety, or poor bathroom habits in their first few days and weeks at home.
-But if those behaviors persist after you’ve tried basic rewards-based training and consulted your vet, you may need to consult an animal behaviorist to help your pet develop new skills.
+But if those behaviours persist after you’ve tried basic reward-based training and consulted your vet, you may need to consult an animal behaviourist to help your pet develop new skills.

 If you approach pet adoption with the mindset that it will require effort and patience, you’ll be far more likely to succeed as an adoptive pet parent.
 So keep at it!
 Nothing is more rewarding than giving a rescue pet a new chance at happiness.